kijiproject/kiji/kijiproject.github.com/_posts/tutorials/music-recommendation/2012-01-01-next-songs.md

 size.
 As we iterate through all the values, we will keep the top SongCount records seen so far in our ordered collection.

-This reducer
+This reducer goes through three steps:
-* Creates an ordered collection that will maintain a list of the top SongCount record, for each key.
+* Create an ordered collection that will maintain a list of the top SongCount record, for each key.
-* Examines each value for a key, and maintains a running list of the top SongCount records seen so far.
+* Examine each value for a key, and maintains a running list of the top SongCount records seen so far.
-* Writes a TopNextSongs record to the songs table.
+* Write a TopNextSongs record to the songs table.

 #### Create an ordered Collection